Eliana Rivero Research Scholarship

 Dr. Rivero is Professor Emerita in the Department of Spanish and Portuguese at the University of Arizona in Tucson, where she taught Latin American and U.S. Latino/Latina literatures and cultures.
 She was also adjunct Professor of Women's Studies and Latin American Studies at her institution.
 She has authored or coedited six scholarly books, and has published over 100 articles, chapters in books, review essays, notes, bibliographies, and collection entries, on topics ranging from Caribbean authors to Mexican colonial nuns.

 Dr. Rivero is coeditor of Telling To Live: Latina Feminist Testimonios (2001), Infinite Divisions: An Anthology of Chicana Literature (1995), and Siete poetas (1977).
-Her latest book, a bilingual collection of essays, was Discursos desde la diáspora (2005).
-Her latest published article on Cuban studies is "Del exilio al posnacionalismo en Cristina García: La diáspora cultural cubana en el siglo XXI," in Un pueblo disperso: Dimensiones sociales y culturales de la diáspora cubana, edited by Jorge Duany (2014).
+Her bilingual collection of essays, Discursos desde la diáspora, was published in 2005.
+Her latest published essay on Cuban studies is "Leyendo a Cubamérica: Visiones y revisiones," in Reading Cuba: Discurso literario y geografía transcultural, edited by Alberto Sosa Cabanas (2018).
 Her latest poetry was published in Catedral sumergida: Poesía cubana contemporánea escrita por mujeres, edited by Ileana Álvarez and Maylén Domínguez (2013).
 Her video Melodías y memorias de Eliana Rivero, with her interpretations of traditional Cuban music and autobiographical commentary, was finished in January 2015.

 Dr. Rivero lives in Tucson, Arizona, where she enjoys playing her grand piano every day.